jsahner/streamers-hell-framework/README.md

 This branch contains projects that were added by request after I handed in my thesis.
 They were used during a study that was part of the thesis, in which we evaluated an offline prototype of Streamer's Hell.
-I merely adapted the code to use the renewed API, however, I cannot guarantee that the projects still works as expected.
+I merely adapted the code to use the renewed API, however, I cannot guarantee that the projects still work as expected.
-They may still serve as a guideline for own implementations.
+Nevertheless, they may still serve as a guideline for own implementations.

 For the originally handed-in code, please checkout the _master_ branch.